 Step 2: Covid-19 Safety Protocols.
 Customers are required to wear a face mask, sanitize their hands, and have a temperature check before entering the line.

 Step 3: Documents for goods.
-Once entrance to the line is permitted, customers will then present their documents to the Customs Officers, who will then confirm the availability of their goods.
+Once entrance to the line is permitted, customers will then present their documents including the certificate of origin to the Customs Officers, who will then confirm the availability of their goods.

 In the event the cargo is unavailable for clearance, the Customs Officer will provide a copy of a pamphlet, which provides information about the availability of cargo, using the SCASPA website (https://www.scaspa.com/cargo/) and the customs hotline (TBA).

 Persons are not be permitted to wait in area if cargo is not available.

 Step 4: Ticket number issued.
 Once your cargo is available for clearance, the customer is required to present a government issued ID to the Customs Officer.
 A ticket number will then be issued to signify order of entrance into the Customs/SCASPA shed.

 Customers are advised not to leave the area with the number given and in any event the customer is not present when the number is called, the process will have to be repeated and a new number will be allotted.